 A picture of my ex-, his characteristic angry gesture and frown.
 It was the preview of a link shared by two of our common friends, an interview with him by a leading publication that was covering the protest work he’s involved in.

 How far our lives have come!
 It seems strange to me that they ever met at any place, any point of time.
 As I said earlier this month, I don’t feel so much anger at him now, only a lot of pain.
 Today had something new as well, that I put down in a status update, which I think the people in the know, will understand.

 You chose darkness and depth.
 I chose light and joy.

 We wish for the other what we each have.

 R.I.P., my former love.

 (Yes, this time it’s personal)

-This delightful person told me, that you need to forgive because you love yourself too much.
+A friend told me, that you need to forgive because you love yourself too much.
 I know now he’s right.
 And because the relationship taught me the value of that, I’m grateful.
 I would probably never have realized just how serious I was if I hadn’t met someone even more serious than me.
 And it took that darkness for me to find my light.